 CONSTRUCT.
 All constructs are immune to disease, death effects, gaze attacks, necromancy effects, paralysis, poison, sleep effects, and stunning.
 Constructs are not subject to ability damage, ability drain, fatigue, exhaustion, energy drain, nausea, or nonlethal damage.
 Constructs do not breathe, eat, or sleep.
 Constructs with an Intelligence Rating of Non- are immune to all mind-affecting effects.
 Constructs that possess a rateable Intelligence are also immune to mind-affecting effects unless described otherwise.
 Constructs cannot heal damage without a special process unless described otherwise.

-This campaign uses creature sub-types to clairify effects that target certain types of creatures, such as a ranger's damage bonus versus giant-types, etc. A large range of sub-types exist but most do not have game effects unless specifically called for (sword vs regenerating for example).
+This campaign uses creature sub-types to clarify effects that target certain types of creatures, such as a ranger's damage bonus versus giant-types, etc. A large range of sub-types exist but most do not have game effects unless specifically called for (sword vs regenerating for example).
 Creatures with an elemental sub-type are immune to the effects of that element.
 Aquatic creatures can breathe in water and swim natively.
 An "animal" sub-type might pertain to certain (primarily druidical) spells/effects.

 UNDEAD are immune to charm effects, dazing, death magic, disease, hypnotism, nausea, paralysis (including hold effects), poison, sleep effects, and stunning.
 Most undead are also immune to cold effects.
 Undead cannot heal damage without a special process unless described otherwise.
 All aligned undead radiate Evil that may be detected (the degree of which is normally a function of their hit dice, although there are exceptions).
 All undead are vulnerable to damage from holy water (which does 1d6+1 damage with an 8 oz. direct hit).
 Many undead can be turned by clerics (see WEAKNESS, below).

 EVIL, DEMON, DEVIL, DAEMON, DEMODAND are Lower Planes creatures which certain magical effects or items target.
-These creatures are vulnerable to damage from holy water (which does 1d6+1 damage with an 8 oz. direct hit).
+These creatures are vulnerable to damage from holy water (which does 1d6 +1 damage with an 8 oz. direct hit).

 GOOD, AGATHION, DEVA, ANGEL, are Upper Planes creatures which certain magical effects or items target.
-These creatures are vulnerable to damage from unholy water (which does 1d6+1 damage with an 8 oz. direct hit).
+These creatures are vulnerable to damage from unholy water (which does 1d6 + 1 damage with an 8 oz. direct hit).

 Number ranges are used throughout MONSTER MANUAL II to indicate numbers of creatures appearing, etc. The actual number selected is by dice roll.
 Number ranges are given so that the DM can select a number appropriate to the challenge he wants to set the players.
 Number ranges appearing frequently and their dice equivalents are listed below for easy reference.